John Malkovich commands the seas as Blackbeard in TV's 'Crossbones'

-NEW YORK (Reuters) - Emmy-winner John Malkovich returns to U.S. television on Friday as the swashbuckling 18th century pirate Blackbeard, ruling over a secret Caribbean island while outwitting and eluding the English navy, in the new NBC television drama “Crossbones.”
+NEW YORK, May 30 (Reuters) - Emmy-winner John Malkovich returns to U.S. television on Friday as the swashbuckling 18th century pirate Blackbeard, ruling over a secret Caribbean island while outwitting and eluding the English navy, in the new NBC television drama “Crossbones.”

 The adventure series that premieres on Friday is a reimagining of the story of the notorious English buccaneer, named for his dark Biblical beard and fierce appearance, who terrorized the seas and plundered ships.